 - Understanding of complex marketing trends

-- Capability to work in a fast-pace environment
+- Capability to work in a fast-paced environment

 - Ability to work with a sense of urgency without sacrificing accuracy

 - Understanding of best practices using latest marketing techniques

 - Produced surveys to collect customer feedback for new products